AmbrogioMB/AmbrogioMB.github.io/teaching.md

 # Courses

+* 2026 / 2027 : 511180 - Algorithms for Optimization (M.Sc. in Finance, LM-16), University of Pavia, 22 hours.
+Co-teaching with Prof. Davide Duma.

-* 2024 / 2025 : 511180 - Algorithms for Optimization (\[LM-16] Finance), University of Pavia, 22 hours.
+* 2024 / 2025 : 511180 - Algorithms for Optimization (M.Sc. in Finance, LM-16), University of Pavia, 22 hours.
 Co-teaching with Prof. Daniele Boffi.
 Here is the link to the [Kiro course](https://elearning.unipv.it/course/view.php?id=8901).

-# Thesis
+# Theses

 I am open to following students in writing their Bachelor's and Master's Thesis.
 The following is a list of theses I recently supervised.